Larry-Cui/starter-blog/content/blog/2020-10-14-draft-example.md

 It seems that google photo is still the best place to store all images.

-show the changes just made.
+show the changes made 1 minute ago.

 Here below is the pythagrean theorem: